shad-k/frontend-nanodegree-mobile-portfolio/README.md

 ### To access the website
 The website has already been hosted on GitHub Pages, so running a local server with tunneling is not necessary.
-The website can be accessed [here](https://shad-k.github.io/frontend-nanodegree-mobile-portfolio/) The PageSpeed Insight results are [here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fshad-k.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F&tab=mobile)
+The website can be accessed [here](https://shad-k.github.io/frontend-nanodegree-mobile-portfolio/).
+The PageSpeed Insight results are [here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fshad-k.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F&tab=mobile).

 ## Changes and Optimizations made
-* Added package.json to manage packages using npm
+* Added package.json to manage packages using npm.
-* Changed the directory structure, segregating the development code from production code
+* Changed the directory structure, segregating the development code from production code.
 * Integrated grunt to for build-time automation.
-* Grunt tasks minify the CSS, JS and HTML and inlined the critical CSS into the production index.html file
+* Grunt tasks minify the CSS, JS and HTML and inlined the critical CSS into the production index.html file.
-* Added node_modules to .gitignore
+* Added node_modules to .gitignore.
 * Optimized and resized pizzeria.jpg and profilepic.jpg.
-* In pizza.html edited the updatePositions function to avoid forced synchronous layout
+* In pizza.html edited the updatePositions function to avoid forced synchronous layout.
-* Also removed code causing forced synchronous layout from resizePizzas
+* Also removed code causing forced synchronous layout from resizePizzas.
 * Reduced the number of moving pizzas to speed up page load.